Offline ST track

 The goal of the Offline Speech Translation Task at IWSLT, the one with the longest-standing tradition at the conference, is to provide a stable evaluation framework for tracking technological advancements in SLT, with a focus on unconstrained speech translation—free from the temporal and structural constraints imposed by tasks such as simultaneous translation or subtitling.
 To this end, while maintaining the overall task formulation is essential, over the years the emphasis has shifted towards incrementally raising the task’s difficulty to better reflect real-world needs, including the translation of new and diverse languages, domains, and speaking styles.

-The system’s performance will be evaluated with respect to its capability to produce translations similar to the target-language references.
+Systems’ performance will be evaluated with respect to their capability to produce translations similar to the target-language references.
 Such similarity will be measured in terms of multiple automatic metrics: COMET, BLEURT, BLEU, TER, and characTER.
-The submitted runs will be ranked based on the COMET calculated on the test set by using automatic resegmentation of the hypothesis based on the reference translation by mwerSegmenter.
+As in previous editions of the campaign, the submitted runs will be ranked based on the COMET calculated on the test set by using automatic resegmentation of the hypothesis based on the reference translation by mwerSegmenter.
 The detailed evaluation script can be found in the SLT.KIT.
-Moreover, to meet the requests of last year’s participants, a human evaluation will be performed on each participant’s best-performing submission.
+Moreover, as a complement to automatic evaluation, human evaluation will be performed on each participant’s best-performing submission.

 Evaluation Conditions